 Can IoT devices be updated remotely?

-Yes, and this is one of the biggest practical advantages of remote IoT management.
-Over-the-air (OTA) firmware updates let you push changes to thousands of devices at once without sending anyone on-site.
-Cloud platforms like AWS IoT Core handle the delivery and make sure devices that were offline during the update catch up automatically once they reconnect.
+Yes, and this is one of the most important capabilities of any iot remote management platform.
+Over-the-air (OTA) firmware updates let you push updates to thousands of devices at once without sending anyone on-site.
+Cloud platforms like AWS IoT Core handle delivery and make sure devices that were offline during the update catch up automatically once they reconnect.
+That said, OTA updates need to be handled carefully.
+Best practices include cryptographically signing every firmware package, using A/B partition strategies so devices can roll back to a known good version if something goes wrong, and running progressive rollouts that start with a small canary group before expanding to the full fleet.
+In regulated environments, every update also needs to be logged in an audit trail.

 Are IoT devices remotely controllable?

-Yes, absolutely.
+Yes.
 Modern IoT devices can be monitored, configured, updated, and troubleshot entirely remotely through a cloud-based management platform.
-The key is having the right infrastructure in place, specifically a gateway with sufficient computing power, a reliable cloud connection, and a well-designed management platform sitting on top of it all.
+The key is having the right architecture in place.
+You need a gateway with sufficient computing power to handle local operations, a reliable and secure cloud connection authenticated through certificates, and a well-designed management platform on top.
+When these layers are set up properly, administrators can manage remote IoT devices across hundreds of sites from a single dashboard, including pushing configuration changes, sending commands to individual devices, triggering diagnostics to troubleshoot issues, and applying firmware updates without ever visiting the physical location.

 How do you secure remote access to IoT devices?